easttennesseecc-star/Q-Top-Dog-IDE/PRICING_STRATEGY_DECISION_MATRIX.md

 # PRICING STRATEGY DECISION MATRIX

-**Decision Point**: How should Q-IDE be positioned in market strategy docs?
+**Decision Point**: How should Top Dog be positioned in market strategy docs?

 ---